elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```
 <!-- caption text="Comparing raw and library normalized gene expression counts in three samples (log scale)" -->

-You can see that the normalized distributions are a little bit more similar
+You can see that the normalized distributions are a little more similar
-once we have taken library size (the sum of those distributions) into account.
+when we take library size (the sum of those distributions) into account.
 Now we are comparing like with like between the samples!
 But what about differences between the genes?

-### Between genes
+### Between Genes

 We can also get into some trouble when trying to compare different genes.
 The number of counts for a gene is related to the gene length.
-Suppose Gene B is twice as long as gene A.
+Suppose gene B is twice as long as gene A.
-Both are expressed at similar levels in the sample, i.e. both produce a similar number of mRNA molecules.
+Both are expressed at similar levels in the sample (i.e., both produce a similar number of mRNA molecules).
 Remember that in RNAseq experiment, we fragment the transcripts, and sample reads from that pool of fragments.
 So if a gene is twice as long, it'll produce twice as many fragments, and we are twice as likely to sample it.
-Therefore you would expect gene B to have about twice as many counts as gene A.
+Therefore, we would expect gene B to have about twice as many counts as gene A.
 If we want to compare the expression levels of different genes, we will have to do some more normalization.

 <img src="../figures/gene_length_counts.png"/>
 <!-- caption text="Relationship between counts and gene length" -->

-Let's see if the relationship between gene length and counts plays out in our data set.
+Let's see if the relationship between gene length and counts plays out in our dataset.
+First, we define a utility function for plotting:

 ```python
 def binned_boxplot(x, y, *,  # check out this Python 3 exclusive! (*see tip box)